 - A photocopy of your passport (name and photograph)

 Please note: Only officially certified copies and translations are accepted for the application process.
 Official certifications can be issued for example by the German embassy in your home country.
 Some higher education institutions also accept documents in English and French.

 There is a fee for getting a document certified.
 The application itself also often costs money.
 The processing fee depends on where you apply.
-If you apply via , an assessment of your certificates and preliminary review of your documents costs 75 EUR for the first higher education institution and 15 EUR for each application to a further higher education institution in the same semester.
+If you apply via , an assessment of your certificates and preliminary review of your documents costs 75 EUR for your first choice of study and 30 EUR for each application to further courses of study in the same semester.

 5. When does the application have to be completed?